Kiichi Miyazawa: Premiership (1991–1993)

 Miyazawa became Prime Minister on 5 November 1991 backed by his faction.
 Miyazawa gained brief fame in the United States when President George H. W. Bush vomited in his lap and fainted during a state dinner on 8 January 1992.

 In 1992, while he was in South Korea, he formally apologized for Japan's use of comfort women, making him the first Japanese leader to acknowledge that Japan's military coerced women into sexual slavery before and during the Second World War.

 His government passed a law allowing Japan to send its forces overseas for peacekeeping missions as well as negotiating a trade agreement with the United States.
 It also introduced financial reforms to address the growing economic malaise in Japan in the 1990s.
 Miyazawa resigned in 1993 after losing a vote of no confidence marking an end to 38 years of Liberal Democratic Party government.
 The reason for the vote was a scandal involving Fumio Abe, a member of Miyazawa's faction.
 The Liberal Democratic Party returned to power in June 1994.

+While he was a keynesian, he also adopted some free-market capitalist economic policies.